 l.a.Eyeworks capture innovation and imagination.
 The Los Angeles-based designers are at the forefront of eyewear design since the late 1970s.
 If you are interested in iconic and wearable spectacles, l.a.Eyeworks frames provide the best of both.

-To Belgian designer Michel Heneau, eyeglasses are objects of art.
-His frames reproduce the lines and shapes of classic designers while simultaneously infusing a unique, contemporary look.
+To Belgian designer Michel Henau, eyeglasses are objects of art.
+These frames reproduce the lines and shapes of modernist designers while simultaneously infusing a unique, contemporary look.
+They are original pieces looking for those who like to wear original eyewear.

 Martin & Martin offers the contemporary and urban look that it is also timeless.
 Award winning design and thick frames are characteristics that make eyewear by Martin & Martin statements of originality.